z3r0j0k3r/CoffinDance/README.md

 # CoffinDance

-Download and put it in your resource folder
+Download and put it in your resource folder, also put start coffindance in your server Setup!
+For questions, feedback and errors Please Contact me!
 ![main](Demo/main.gif)

 Coffin Dance Meme for FiveM GTAV GTA5 in C#